 The AUA recognizes media are major contributors to health and medical coverage worldwide and have the responsibility to keep the general public informed.
-Distribution and use of advance materials from the AUA Annual Meeting are covered under the AUA embargo policy, which is in place to ensure news reporters have the opportunity to write accurate and well-researched news stories on often complex scientific topics, while ensuring publicity does not appear prematurely.
+Distribution and use of advance materials from the AUA Virtual Experience are covered under the AUA embargo policy, which is in place to ensure news reporters have the opportunity to write accurate and well-researched news stories on often complex scientific topics, while ensuring publicity does not appear prematurely.

 All members of the press, as well as abstract authors, public information officers, public relations firms, organizations, local academic or medical institutions, and anyone else with access to abstract or research information are required to adhere to the AUA's embargo policy.